Swimsuit competition: Miss World contest

 The first Miss World contest was organized by Eric Morley in 1951 as a promotion for swimwear at the Festival of Britain.
 The press welcomed the spectacle and referred to it as Miss World.
 When the winner Kiki Håkansson from Sweden was crowned in a bikini, countries with religious traditions threatened to withdraw delegates.
-The bikinis were outlawed and evening gowns introduced instead.
-Håkansson remains the only Miss World crowned in a bikini, a crowning that was condemned by the Pope.
+The bikinis were outlawed, and evening gowns were introduced instead.
+Håkansson remains the only Miss World to have been crowned in a bikini, an incident that was condemned by Pope Pius XII.
 The bikini was banned from Miss World beauty pageants after the controversy.

-Bikinis reappeared in later contests amid additional controversy.
+Bikinis reappeared in later contests, amid additional controversy.
 In the 1970s and 1980s, the contest was regularly picketed by feminist protesters.
 The pageant disappeared for a while and in 1996, when the Miss World contest was held in Bangalore, India, dozens of Indian groups opposed to the event claimed that the contest degraded women by featuring them in bikinis.
 Social activist Subhashini Ali commented, "It's not an IQ test.
 Neither is it a charity show.
 It's a beauty contest in which these things have been added on as sops."
 The protests were so intense that the organizers were finally compelled to shift the venue of the swimsuit round to the Seychelles.
-Countering these claims, the contest organizer says that the organization has raised £300 million for charity in many of the countries where it operates since 2000.
+Countering these claims, the contest organizer said that, since 2000, the organization has raised £300 million for charity.

 In 2013, the Miss World event was hosted by Indonesia, the world's largest Muslim-majority country.
-The country's top Muslim clerical body, the Indonesian Ulema Council, suggested that the event should be cancelled because it promotes "hedonism, materialism, and consumerism," and is nothing but "an excuse to show women's body parts that should remain covered."
+The country's top Muslim clerical body, the Indonesian Ulema Council, suggested that the event should be cancelled because it promoted "hedonism, materialism, and consumerism," and was nothing but "an excuse to show women's body parts that should remain covered."
 The organizers later announced that the bikini would be replaced by one-piece swimsuits and sarongs, traditional beachwear on the resort island of Bali.
 Pageant Chairwoman Julia Morley explained, "I do not want to upset or get anyone in a situation where we are being disrespectful."

-Critics accuse the Miss World organizers of caving to extremist pressures.
+Critics accused the Miss World organizers of caving to extremist pressures.
 They point out that Bali is a destination for tourists from across the world who often wear minimal swimwear.

 Brooke Magnanti argued that the decision to yield to religious fundamentalists was not a victory for feminism:

-Donald Trump, who owned the Miss Universe beauty pageant until it was acquired by William Morris Endeavor, a competitor to the Miss World contest, was delighted to learn of the rival organization's decision.
-He told Fox News, "Well, I own Miss Universe, so I'm actually very happy about it—because if Miss World doesn't have bikinis, their ratings go right down the tubes."
+Donald Trump, who owned the Miss Universe beauty pageant until it was acquired by William Morris Endeavor, told Fox News: "Well, I own Miss Universe, so I'm actually very happy about it—because if Miss World doesn't have bikinis, their ratings go right down the tubes".